tomas-fryza/esp-micropython/lab7-wifi/README.md

    PSWD = "YOUR_WIFI_PASSWORD"
    ```

-2. Create a new file `wifi_utils.py` and [copy/paste the functions](../modules/wifi_utils.py) to connect and disconnect the Wi-Fi network.
+2. Create a new file `wifi_utils.py` and [copy/paste the functions](https://raw.githubusercontent.com/tomas-fryza/esp-micropython/refs/heads/main/modules/wifi_utils.py) to connect and disconnect the Wi-Fi network.
 Save this file on the ESP32 device as well.

+   See the [Sphinx documentation](https://tomas-fryza.github.io/esp-micropython/modules/wifi.html) for this module.

 3. Create a new file `wifi-sta.py` and use the following template to connect and disconnect the network.